raganwald/raganwald.github.com/_posts/2018-09-08-surprise-a-practical-albeit-infrequently-needed-use-for-the-y-combinator.md

 Functions written "in why bird form" are more idiomatically JavaScript than functions written in mockingbird form.
 If we can create a similar function that has the same contract as the why bird, but uses a trampoline to evaluate the recursive function, we could execute tail-recursive functions in constant stack space.

-We will call this function the Long-tailed Widowbird.
+We will call this function the "Long-tailed Widowbird."
 Let's derive it.

 ---